The Boy Fortune Hunters: 3. The Boy Fortune Hunters in Egypt (1908)

 Captain Steele, Sam and Uncle Naboth are on their new ship, Seagull, preparing to sail for Egypt with U.S. factory-made "Oriental" rugs and fake antiques that will be sold to tourists.
-At night Sam sees a leaking boat being rowed to the Seagull, carrying orphaned Joe Herring, a cabin-boy who had run away from a cruel captain who beat him.
-Sam decides to hide Joe until they were out at sea, for his father wouldn't help a run-away while in the harbor.
-Archie Ackley, 17 years old and relative of the cargo's owner, came aboard as a passenger.
-Once in Egypt they met Professor Van Dorn, who told of an ancient treasure he wanted to bring to the U.S. A group of men, including Van Dorn, Sam, Uncle Naboth, Archie and Joe agreed to go after the treasure.
-They encountered dangers and treachery, and soon learned it is hard to know who to trust.
+At night, Sam sees a leaking boat being rowed to the Seagull, carrying orphaned Joe Herring, a cabin-boy who had run away from a cruel captain who beat him.
+Sam decides to hide Joe until they're out at sea, for his father wouldn't help a runaway while in the harbor.
+Archie Ackley, 17 years old and relative of the cargo's owner, comes aboard as a passenger.
+Once in Egypt, they meet Professor Van Dorn, who tells of an ancient treasure he wanted to bring to the U.S. A group of men, including Van Dorn, Sam, Uncle Naboth, Archie and Joe agree to go after the treasure.
+They encounter dangers and treachery, and soon learn it is hard to know who to trust.
 But they end up with much of the treasure, and Joe learns about his deceased father.

 4. The Boy Fortune Hunters in China (1909)

-When Sam Steele is 18 the Seagull is commissioned to sail to China with merchandise.
+When Sam Steele is 18, the Seagull is commissioned to sail to China with merchandise.
 Joe Herring is on board as cabin boy, and Archie Ackley is a passenger.
-During a heavy fog the Seagull is near the passenger ship Karamata Maru when it hit a derelict freighter and sinks.
+During a heavy fog, the Seagull is near the passenger ship Karamata Maru when it hits a derelict freighter and sinks.
 Most of the passengers are rescued by the Seagull's crew, including mortally wounded Prince Kai Lum Pu.
-The prince tells Sam he believes his servant, Mai Lo, plans to steal the treasure buried in the royal family's tombs, known as the Ancestral Halls, so he asks Sam, Joe and Archie to take possession of the treasure, since the prince's western education taught him his deceased ancestors will not need wealth in the afterlife.
-After the prince's death the three youths, along with South Sea Islanders Nux and Bryonia, begin their journey to the treasure, with Mai Lo as an escort.
+The prince tells Sam he believes his servant, Mai Lo, plans to steal the treasure buried in the royal family's tombs, known as the Ancestral Halls.
+The prince asks Sam, Joe and Archie to take possession of the treasure, since the prince's Western education taught him his deceased ancestors will not need wealth in the afterlife.
+After the prince's death, the three youths, along with South Sea Islanders Nux and Bryonia, begin their journey to the treasure, with Mai Lo as an escort.
 But if the boy fortune hunters enter the Ancestral Halls it could mean their death, and it is not until Mai Lo is vanquished that they are able to leave with what Prince Lum Pu had wanted them to have.